 Difference Between Project Plan and Project Schedule

-- A project plan focuses on the entire project.
+- A plan focuses on the entire deliverables and processes.
 On the other hand, project schedules focus on the project activities, start and finish dates and dependencies.

 - Project schedules are live documents that should be updated and reported regularly.